You may not have thought about it, but our furry companions need life-saving blood donations too!

 - Your pet needs to be desexed and, in the case of females, have not had a previous litter.

-- Your pet must be healthy with no long-term diseases or be on any medications other parasite prevention.
+- Your pet must be healthy with no long-term diseases or be on any medications other than parasite prevention.

 - Your pet needs to have a good temperament and enjoy the process of coming to the hospital to give blood.